dczmer/davelab/_zsh_configuration/01_zsh-config.md

 source ./zshrc-example.zsh
 ```

 Start typing a command, `ls /bin` but do not press enter/return.
-Now press `Ctrl+e` to launch the editor.
+Now press `Ctrl+z` to launch the editor.

 In the text editor, change the text from `ls /bin`, to `find . -name '*sh'`.
 Save the file and exit the editor.
 Press enter to run the command.